e-Contract/enterprise-jsf/README.md

 We use Apache Maven as build system.
 Apache Maven can be downloaded from: https://maven.apache.org

+You need Java JDK 11 or higher to build this project.

 Build the project via:
 ```
 mvn clean install